 U.S. Supreme Court hears arguments in local tribal sovereignty case

-Polito & Associates associate attorney James Harrington has expressed that he was encouraged by the questions that the Justices were asking during oral arguments at the United States Supreme Court early this year.
+Polito & Harrington associate attorney James Harrington has expressed that he was encouraged by the questions that the Justices were asking during oral arguments at the United States Supreme Court early this year.

 The Day quoted Harrington as saying that “the level of questioning, the tone of the questioning seemed favorable to us.”